Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Dissipativity Theory

 \end{enumerate} If, additionally, $(\mu,\rho) \mapsto \partial_1 \overline{\storage}(\mu,\rho)$ and $(\mu,\rho) \mapsto \partial_2 \overline{\storage}(\mu,\rho)$ are weak-$\infty$-continuous, every partial Fr\'echet derivative $\partial_1 \overline{\storage}(\mu,\rho)$ is weakly continuous, and

 for all $\mu\in\P(S)$ and all $\rho\in C(S)$, then $v$ is \emph{strictly $\delta$-dissipative with supply rate $w$}. \end{definition}

 \iftoggle{thesis}{The ``$\delta$'' in the definition of $\delta$-dissipative is short for ``differentially;'' it does not refer to a quantity $\delta$.
-Also note}{Note} that $\delta$-dissipativity is solely a property of the nonautonomous dynamics defined by the dynamics map $v$.
-As mentioned in \autoref{ex: pcd}, the dynamics map $v$ for the pairwise comparison dynamics is entirely determined by some conditional switch rate function $\gamma \colon S\times S\times C(S) \to \Rpl$, and therefore $\delta$-dissipativity may be viewed as a property of the conditional switch rate function in such a setting.
+Also note}{Note} that $\delta$-dissipativity is solely a property of the nonautonomous {(``open-loop'')} dynamics defined by the dynamics map $v$. {As mentioned in \autoref{ex: pcd}}, the pairwise comparison dynamics are entirely determined by some conditional switch rate function $\gamma \colon S\times S\times C(S) \to \Rpl$, and therefore $\delta$-dissipativity may be viewed as a property of the conditional switch rate function in such a setting. {Intuitively, the open-loop evolutionary dynamics are $\delta$-dissipative if the rate of change of internally stored energy, characterized by the ``storage function'' $\storage$, is less than the energy supply rate $w$.}

 \iftoggle{thesis}{We also remark that \eqref{eq: delta-dissipative-1}, \eqref{eq: delta-dissipative-2}, and \eqref{eq: delta-dissipative-3} are the key criteria for $\delta$-dissipativity; the continuity and differentiability conditions in \autoref{def: delta-dissipative} are regularity conditions that are indispensable technical criteria for our stability proofs that follow.
 In addition, we need the following regularity conditions on the game $F$ and the dynamics map $v$, which, as we will see in the case study of \autoref{sec: failure_finite}, are of utmost importance in ensuring that\iftoggle{thesis}{ dynamic}{} stability actually holds.}{We need the following regularity conditions on the game $F$ and the dynamics map $v$, which, as we will see in the case study of \autoref{sec: failure_finite}, are of utmost importance in ensuring that\iftoggle{thesis}{ dynamic}{} stability actually holds.}